Retreats

 Weekend retreats, offered 2-3 times per year, are an opportunity to deepen your yoga practice and take time to pause, reflect, and rejuvenate.
 In addition to daily yoga, we focus on community, nature, healthy food, guided meditation, and personal reflection.
 Won’t you join us?

-• Spring in Sicily
+• Serenity in Sicily

 Sicily’s many cultures and varied landscapes reflect the many facets of ourselves.
 We’ll explore this theme in an exciting new offering!